 It's in the name itself - the name Kununurra is derived from the word “Goonoonorrang” in the language of the local Miriwoong people, meaning 'river'.
-Which can only mean one thing - there is water and there is fish.
+Which can only mean one thing - there is water and there is fishing to be had.

-Approximately 36km out of town, along the Carliton Hill Road, fish from the banks of the mighty Ord River at Skull Rock Campground.
+Approximately 36km out of town, along the Carlton Hill Road, fish from the banks of the mighty Ord River at Skull Rock Campground.

 Towards Wyndham, there are some great fishing spots off Parry Creek Road including Mambi Island and Buttons Crossing.
 There is a boat ramp at Mambi Island, and both spots permit camping.

 Along the Gibb River Road, the Pentecost River is considered one of the best spots in the area to go barramundi fishing.
-The crossing is located just before Home Valley Station.
+The crossing is located just before Balanggarra Home Valley.